Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Conclusions

-Besides the obvious but rather impractical approach of simply running simulations with larger volumes, there are several conceivable ways to balance the trade-off between a desired system size invariance and computational cost.
+Several opportunities for future research arise from these conclusions.
+Although it has been shown that avoiding artificial dislocation patterns emerging from very low dislocation densities requires very large simulation volumes, modeling the evolution of dislocation structures at higher densities using these simulation volume sizes is rather impractical.
+There are several conceivable ways to balance the trade-off between a desired system size invariance and computational cost.
 First, instead of enforcing strict line continuity across periodic boundaries, an additional dislocation flux could be added originating from virtual dislocation sources outside the system boundaries.
 The dislocation flux necessary to ensure a dislocation structure evolution equivalent to larger RVEs could be estimated, e.g., from the plastic slip predicted by coarse-grained crystal plasticity or dislocation-based plasticity simulations.
-Second, it might be plausible to dynamically adjust the system volume size to the required dimension, where the latter could be predicted by a dislocation flux condition like the one proposed in this work.
-Besides their implications on mesoscale simulation methods, such as DDD, this work helps provide crystal plasticity (CP) scale models with guidance on up-scaling of meso-scale simulations that would enable accurate CP-FEM simulations of AM printed parts.
+Second, it might be plausible to dynamically adjust the system volume size to the required dimension, where the latter could be predicted by a dislocation flux condition like the one proposed here.
+Thereby, this work provides the basis for a physically-based and reliable description of representative volume elements for DDD simulations that can be used to characterize heterogeneous dislocation microstructure evolution and mechanical properties in complex loading scenarios.
+Further, the proposed methods of characterizing the dislocation structure evolution could help to provide crystal plasticity scale models with guidance on up-scaling of meso-scale simulations that would enable accurate CP-FEM simulations of AM printed parts.